ComputationalRadiationPhysics/picongpu/docs/source/models/total_field_scattered_field.rst

 Practically, one may try using the known incident field with twice the amplitude and keeping the other incident field zero, as demonstrated in [Rengarajan2000]_.
 Note that using this approach in PIConGPU results in generating pulses going both inwards and outwards of the Huygens surface (similar to laser profiles with ``initPlaneY > 0``).
-Therefore, it is recommended to have no density outside the surface and use a strong field absorber to negate the effect of the artificial outwards-going pulse.
+Therefore, in this case it is recommended to have no density outside the surface and use a strong field absorber to negate the effect of the artificial outwards-going pulse.

 References
 ----------